The relational database of the future: The self-driving database

 Over the years, relational databases have gotten better, faster, stronger, and easier to work with.
 But they’ve also gotten more complex, and administering the database has long been a full-time job.
 Instead of using their expertise to focus on developing innovative applications that bring value to the business, developers have had to spend most of their time on the management activity needed to optimize database performance.

-Today, autonomous technology is building upon the strengths of the relational model to deliver a new type of relational database.
+Today, autonomous technology is building upon the strengths of the relational model, cloud database technology, and machine learning to deliver a new type of relational database.
 The self-driving database (also known as the autonomous database) maintains the power and advantages of the relational model but uses artificial intelligence (AI), machine learning, and automation to monitor and improve query performance and management tasks.
 For example, to improve query performance, the self-driving database can hypothesize and test indexes to make queries faster, and then push the best ones into production—all on its own.
 The self-driving database makes these improvements continuously, without the need for human involvement.

 Autonomous technology frees up developers from the mundane tasks of managing the database.
 For instance, they no longer have to determine infrastructure requirements in advance.
 Instead, with a self-driving database, they can add storage and compute resources as needed to support database growth.
 With just a few steps, developers can easily create an autonomous relational database, accelerating the time for application development.